The Perks of Being a Wallflower: Plot

-Throughout the 1991–1992 academic year, Charlie, the fifteen-year-old protagonist, begins writing letters about his own life to an unknown recipient addressed, "dear friend".
+Throughout the 1991–1992 school year, Charlie, the fifteen-year-old (later sixteen-year-old) protagonist, begins writing letters about his own life to an unknown recipient addressed, "Dear Friend".
 In these letters, he discusses his freshman year of high school and his struggles with two traumatic experiences: the suicide of his only middle-school friend, Michael Dobson, and the death of his favorite aunt, Helen.

 His caring English teacher, who encourages Charlie to call him Bill, notices Charlie's passion for reading and writing, and acts as a mentor by assigning him extracurricular books and reports.
 Although he is a wallflower, Charlie is befriended by two seniors: Patrick and Sam.
 Patrick is secretly dating Brad, a football player, and Sam is Patrick's stepsister.
 Charlie quickly develops a consuming crush on Sam and subsequently admits this to her.
 It is revealed that Sam was sexually abused as a child, and she kisses Charlie to ensure that his first kiss is from someone who truly loves him.

-Similar to his own experience, Charlie witnesses his sister's boyfriend hit her across the face, but she forbids him from telling their parents.
+Charlie witnesses his sister's boyfriend hit her across the face, but she forbids him from telling their parents.
 He eventually mentions the occurrence to Bill, who tells Charlie's parents about it.
 Charlie's relationship with his sister rapidly deteriorates and she continues to see her boyfriend against her parents' wishes.
-Eventually, he discovers that his sister is pregnant and agrees to bring her to an abortion clinic without telling anyone.
+Eventually, Charlie discovers that his sister is pregnant and agrees to bring her to an abortion clinic without telling anyone.
 His sister breaks up with her boyfriend, after which her relationship with Charlie begins to improve significantly.

-Charlie is accepted by Sam and Patrick's group of friends and begins using tobacco, alcohol and other drugs.
+Charlie is accepted by Sam and Patrick's group of friends and begins using tobacco, alcohol, and other drugs.
 At a party, Charlie trips on LSD.
-He cannot control his flashbacks of Aunt Helen, who died in a car crash on her way to buy him a birthday gift.
+He cannot control his flashbacks of his aunt Helen, who died in a car crash on her way to buy him a birthday gift.
 He ends up in the hospital after falling asleep in the snow.
-At a Rocky Horror Picture Show performance, Charlie is asked to fill in as Rocky for Sam's boyfriend Craig, who was unable to attend the show that night.
-Their friend Mary Elizabeth is impressed and asks Charlie to the Sadie Hawkins dance and they enter into a desultory relationship.
-The relationship ends, however, during a game of truth or dare when Charlie is dared to kiss the prettiest girl in the room.
-He kisses Sam, and Mary Elizabeth storms out of the room in response.
+At a Rocky Horror Picture Show performance, Charlie is asked to fill in as the character Rocky for Sam's boyfriend Craig, who was unable to attend the show that night.
+Their friend Mary Elizabeth is impressed and asks Charlie to the Sadie Hawkins dance; they begin a desultory relationship.
+The relationship ends, however, during a game of truth or dare when Charlie is dared to kiss the prettiest girl in the room: He kisses Sam, and Mary Elizabeth storms out of the room in response.
 Following this, Patrick suggests that Charlie stay away from Sam for a while, and the rest of his friendship group shuns him.
-Without friends to distract Charlie from his thoughts and struggles, his flashbacks of Aunt Helen return.
+Without friends to distract Charlie from his thoughts and struggles, his flashbacks of aunt Helen return.